 Bacon has a background in journalism (writing for over 12 publications and three books) and also worked as a professional Open

 Source advocate at the UK government funded OpenAdvantage.
 He is a prominent member of the Open Source community, co-founder and presenter of LugRadio, contributor to projects such as Jokosher, KDE and GNOME, organizes the annual Community Leadership Summit, and is an active musician.

 Nick Barcet has joined Canonical in September 2007 as Ubuntu Server Product Manager, focusing on bringing together the requirements that our users have in order to make our server product the easiest platform to deploy in business, enterprises and internet data centers.
 Nick has been involved in the open source community has a hobby since 1998 and professionally for the past seven years as a consultant, architect and technical marketing person at some famous names in the software and hardware industry.

-Brian Behlendorf is Managing Director at Mithril Capital Management in San Francisco.
+Brian Behlendorf is Executive Director of the Hyperledger Project at the Linux Foundation.
+He is also Senior Technology Advisor at Mithril Capital Management in San Francisco.
 His career has been a mix of technology start-up, public policy, and non-profit tech leadership.
 Brian serves on the Boards of the Mozilla Foundation, the Electronic Frontier Foundation, and Benetech, three organizations using technology to fight for civil liberties, open technologies, and social impact in the digital domain.
-Prior to Mithril, Brian was Chief Technology Officer at the World Economic Forum.
-He also served for two years at the White House as advisor to the Open Government project within the Office of Science and Technology Policy, and then later as advisor to Health and Human Services on open software approaches to health information sharing.
-Before that he has founded two tech companies (CollabNet...
+Prior to Hyperledger and Mithril, Brian was Chief Technology Officer at the World Economic Forum.
+He also served for two years at the White House as advisor to the Open Government project within the Office of Science and Technology Policy, and then later as advisor to Health and Human Services on...
 Read More.

 I am a software developer for the Songbird application built on the Mozilla platform.
 I have worked on Mozilla products for almost 4 years including Flock, and Netscape.